turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

    return () => console.log('do stuff now')
 }
 ```
 Here, the inner function that is returned is a thunk.
-You've probably seen this patter before; you just didn't know it was a thunk.
+You've probably seen this pattern before; you just didn't know it was a thunk.
 If you want to execute the `do stuff now` part, you would have to call it like `notAThunk()()` - calling it twice, basically.

 ## Redux-Thunk